horizontalsystems/blockchain-crypto-guides/DeFi/1-what-is-defi.md

 DeFi services generally built on top of [Ethereum](/token_guides/ethereum.md) blockchain.
 Thus, if you're new to Ethereum then it's recommended for you to go over the [Ethereum guide](/token_guides/ethereum.md) first.
 A good understanding of Ethereum, Smart Contracts and DApps is essential for this section.

-These days, there are DeFi services for cryptocurrency lending, borrowing, trading, derivatives, insurance and much more.
-Other than dealing with cryptocurrency they work similar to traditional finance counterparts.
+Today there are DeFi services for cryptocurrency lending, borrowing, trading, derivatives, insurance and much more.
+Other than dealing with cryptocurrency and being decentralized they work similar to traditional finance counterparts.

 > DeFi is an ecosystem, perhaps even a movement, which aims to create a financial system that’s open to everyone and minimizes one’s need to trust and rely on central authorities.